Tridandisvami Sri Srimad Bhaktivedanta Narayana Maharaja

 Sri Jagannatha Puri: October 7, 2001

-[This year, 20015, the divine Appearance Day of Sri Gadadhara Pandita is April 18th in most places around the world.
+[This year, 2015, the divine Appearance Day of Sri Gadadhara Pandita is May 17th and 18th around the world.
 You can also listen to audio related lectures on Sri Gadadhara Pandit.

 [In October, 2001, Srila Bhaktivedanta Narayana Gosvami Maharaja led several hundred international pilgrims on parikrama to several holy places of Sri Caitanya Mahaprabhu's pastimes in Jagannatha Puri.
 On October 7th he took the parikrama pilgrims to Tota Gopinatha Mandira.